-To learn more, visit their submission guidelines here.
+To read their full submission guidelines go here.

 Capstone Publishing

 Capstone Publishing's motto is "Loved by kids.
 Trusted by librarians."
 This is for a reason: For a long time, they have been one of the most trusted publishers in terms of helping children learn to read and learn to love reading.
 They have been focused on this specific market for over twenty years.
 It is easy to find their books in libraries and schools.
 They also publish trade books that are available in bookstores, but their primary focus is the educational market.